Are Closing Costs Tax-Deductible?

 Tax deductions are items that you can claim on your federal tax return to reduce your taxable income.
 These deductions lower the amount of taxes you’ll pay in a given year.
 Taxpayers can either itemize their taxes, calculating their individual deductions, or they can claim a standard deduction and not itemize.

-Unfortunately, not many closing costs are tax deductible.
-Two exceptions are any points you pay for to reduce your loan’s interest rate and any property taxes you pay in advance.
+Unfortunately, not many closing costs are tax-deductible.
+Two exceptions are any points you buy to reduce your loan’s interest rate, and any property taxes you pay in advance.

 Property taxes are always deductible.
-When you take out a mortgage loan, though, you’ll usually have to pay some property taxes upfront, before they are due.
+When you take out a mortgage loan, though, you’ll usually have to pay some property taxes upfront, before they’re due.
 That’s because lenders typically create an escrow account for borrowers.

-Mortgage points are also tax deductible.
+Mortgage points are also tax-deductible.
 Home buyers purchase these points to lower the interest rate on their mortgages, with each point costing 1% of their total loan amount.
 For instance, one point on a mortgage loan of $200,000 would cost $2,000.
 Each point typically drops a borrower's interest rate by 0.25%.
-One point, then, would lower a mortgage interest rate of 3% to 2.75% for the life of a mortgage loan.
+One point, then, would lower a mortgage interest rate of 5% to 4.75% for the life of a mortgage loan.

 Points can pay off in lower interest costs throughout the life of a loan.
 They can also help at tax time.
 The IRS allows you to deduct the full amount of your points in the year borrowers pay for them.
 To claim this deduction, your mortgage must be used to buy or build your primary residence.